-The Masters of Science (M.S) degree requires 30 graduate credit hours of course work including a thesis (6 credits), or 33 graduate credit hours of course work including a project (3 credits).
-The program has four areas of study:
+The curriculum for the Masters of Science in Computer Science requires the successful completion of 36 credit of course work including a thesis (6 credits), or 33 graduate credit hours of course work including a project (3 credits).

 All degree requirements must be completed within four calendar years.
 No more than 6 graduate credits may be transferred from other graduate schools.
 Full-time students starting with a B.S. degree in Computer Science should expect to take 1-1/2 to 2 years to complete the Master of Science degree.